-C-ratings in PA1 mainly due to findings in other performance areas.
+C-ratings in PA 1 mainly due to findings in other performance areas.
 Improvements are needed in the social management system, as well as cascading the BSCI Code of Conduct to their supply chain partners.

-PA 2: Workers Involvement and Protection C:1 D:0 Some interviewed employees were found not being aw BSCI Code of Conduct despite training was provided. are of the PA 6: Decent Working Hours C: 2 D: 1
+Some interviewed employees were found not being aware of the BSCI Code of Conduct despite training was provided.